ps3611/Tropsy/README.md

-# Tropsy Frontend
+# Tropsy
+The tennis rankings app.
-More description coming shortly
+More description coming shortly...